About COVID-19 Vaccines

 Is the vaccine safe?

-Before approval, clinical trials were completed across the globe with tens of thousands of participants in each trial.
+Before authorization, clinical trials were completed across the globe with tens of thousands of participants in each trial.
 The FDA used the data from these trials to evaluate the vaccines’ safety and efficacy to make the emergency use determinations.
 The vaccines will continue to be studied — under CDC surveillance and by other means — to learn about longer-term safety and effectiveness.
 Since these vaccines were first approved for use, tens of millions individuals around the world have been immunized, further supporting their safety.

 How effective are the vaccines?